akka/akka/akka-contrib/docs/circuitbreaker.rst

 Using the ``ask`` pattern, in this case it is useful to be able to map circuit open failures to the same type of failures returned by the service (a ``Left[String]`` in our case):

-.. includecode:: @contribSrc@/src/test/scala/akka/contrib/circuitbreaker/sample/CircuitBreakerAsk.scala#ask-sample
+.. includecode:: @contribSrc@/src/test/scala/akka/contrib/circuitbreaker/sample/CircuitBreaker.scala#ask-sample

 If it is not possible to define define a specific error response, you can map the Open Circuit notification to a failure.
-That also means that your ``CircuitBreakerActor`` will be useful to protect you from time out for extra workload or temporary failures in the target actor includecode:: code/docs/stream/io/StreamFileDocSpec.scala#file-source
+That also means that your ``CircuitBreakerActor`` will be useful to protect you from time out for extra workload or temporary failures in the target actor.
+You can decide to do that in two ways:

+The first is to use the ``askWithCircuitBreaker`` method on the ``ActorRef`` or ``ActorSelection`` instance pointing to your circuit breaker proxy (enabled by importing ``import akka.contrib.circuitbreaker.implicits.askWithCircuitBreaker``)

+.. includecode:: @contribSrc@/src/test/scala/akka/contrib/circuitbreaker/sample/CircuitBreaker.scala#ask-with-circuit-breaker-sample

+The second is to map the future response of your ``ask`` pattern application with the ``failForOpenCircuit`` enabled by importing ``import akka.contrib.circuitbreaker.implicits.futureExtensions``

-.. includecode:: @contribSrc@/src/test/scala/akka/contrib/circuitbreaker/sample/CircuitBreakerAskWithFailure.scala#ask-with-failure-sample
+.. includecode:: @contribSrc@/src/test/scala/akka/contrib/circuitbreaker/sample/CircuitBreaker.scala#ask-with-failure-sample

+#### Direct Communication With The Target Actor

 To send messages to the `target` actor without expecting any response you can wrap your message in a ``TellOnly`` or a ``Passthrough`` envelope.
 The difference between the two is that ``TellOnly`` will forward the message only when in closed mode and ``Passthrough`` will do it in any state.